vime-js/vime/README.md

 a headache.
 Vime handles it all so you don't.
 Enjoy fullscreen, picture-in-picture and more without any pain.

-* **Multi-provider support.** Out of the box at the moment we support Files (via Html5), YouTube, Vimeo and Dailymotion.
-Dont' bother learning a new SDK everytime, just use Vime!
+* **Multi-provider support.** Don't bother learning a new SDK everytime, just use Vime!

-* **Reactive/eventful store.** Behind the scences, all properties are a Svelte store.
+* **Reactive/eventful store.** Behind the scences, all properties are a store.
 Subscribe to anything you like and receive updates in realtime.

 * **I18n.** Internationalization is built right in.
 Easy to add, extend and change as needed.
 English is provided out of the box and more languages to come.

-* **Portable.** Since Svelte compiles down to Vanilla JS, you can use it anywhere you like.
+* **Portable.** The final bundle is Vanilla JS, use it anywhere you like.
 For an even better experience we'll be building framework intergations starting with React and Vue.

 * **Lazy loading.** All players are loaded lazily as soon as they are almost in view.

+* **Preconnections.** Thanks to [`rel='preconnect'`][css-tricks-preconnect] we can establish a network connection early to increase rendering speed of embedded media by up to [224x][youtube-embed-comparison].

 * **Design**.
 A minimalistic, modern and sleek design which you can customize with your own icons and theme.
 See screenshots above for our base design.